wu-lee/rushkoff-archive/src/_articles/just-another-war.md

 published: false

 ---
+Were I not stopped in rush-hour traffic on the Santa Monica Freeway last week, I would never have noticed the spartan black graffiti on the Lincoln Blvd. overpass: "The War On Drugs Is Just Another War."
+What I took at first to be a pro-pot slogan slowly began to make more sense as I considered the realities of the Bush administration's so-called "war on drugs," and the all-purpose role it now plays in our defense policies, budget decisions, social programs and disinformation strategies.

 xxx

-W•·r,• lnot st 1·

-.

-oppe, _m rush-hour traffic

-ontlwSnnt· 1\\1 • F \~, on1ca reeway last week

-1 would n,,,.,.,. h • I h ' 11· k " a\\'e 110111·et I e spartan '•11 W • graffitim ti , 1 · 1 .
-1 l e , lllco nBl\\'d . overpass: "The

-. arOn Drugs lsJustAnothcr War."
-Whal I took

-a tfirsttoL11, .

-11 I I ' lro-pol s ogan s owlv hcgan to make

-mort• SPnsc as I considered the ·realities of thP

-Bush 11dminislration 's so-called "war on drugs.''

-and the a ll-purpose role it now plays in our defense policies, budgt't decisions. social programs

-and ,lisinformation strategies.

 When examined